pallavi-thakre/article-summarizer-nlp/README.md

 # article-summarizer-nlp
-“A project to summarize articles using LED Transformer”
+“A project to summarize articles using NLP”